RawTherapee/RawPedia/content/Local_Adjustments/index.md

 - add contrast to key areas of the image.
 - general brightening or darkening of the image.
 - adjust the dynamic range of the image.

-- I've added the possibility of using several modes (RGB, Lch, Saturation, Hue) to modify the image as desired: maintaining overall balance while preserving contrasts, etc., or acting as a Color-toning.
+I've also added the possibility of using several modes (RGB, Lch, Saturation, Hue) to modify the image as desired: maintaining overall balance while preserving contrasts, etc., or acting as a Color-toning.

 These algorithms and functions have found a home in astrophotography software (Siril, Pixlnsight).
 Examination of the tutorials and code for these two programs (Siril code only) shows that the initial scope is broader than astrophotography, and can be extended to general photography.
-The major difference - nevertheless foreseen by the authors - is the extension to highlights and high dynamic range, rarely found in astrophotography.
+The major difference - whether foreseen by the authors or not - is the extension to highlights and high dynamic range, rarely found in astrophotography.

 #### GHS - available settings